Kenya: Olkaria II Geothermal Expansion

 (Community Development Carbon Fund)

 Power demand in Kenya has risen considerably, owing to the country's economic growth.
-Demand is projected to rise at an average rate of 150 MW per year.
-Rising demand combined with lack of investment in new capacity would entail power rationing during peak hours and unreliable electricity supply.
-State-owned KenGen is the major supplier of electricity in Kenya, contributing about 85 percent of all power consumed nationally.
+Rising power demand combined with lack of investment in new capacity could entail power rationing during peak hours and unreliable electricity supply.
+KenGen, a parastatal company, is the major supplier of electricity in Kenya, contributing about 80 percent of all power consumed nationally.
 Kenya has abundant geothermal and hydro resources.
-However, over the past years, very little has been invested in geothermal power projects in the country due to the huge capital requirements and risks associated with geothermal exploration, the country's situation, and difficult access to commercial loans for project investments.
-The same is true for run-of-river hydropower generation, which faces substantial risks of rainfall uncertainty and severe droughts, as was experienced in recent years.
-These uncertainties and risks can influence investors' willingness to invest or extend credit.
-In addition, the fact that the electricity tariffs charged by KenGen are an "administered price" controlled by the government through the Energy Regulatory Commission can also deter investors.
-Carbon financing aims to help lower risks for investors.
+Although in recent years, new geothermal activities have been developed in Kenya, this was not the case back in the early 2000s when there was little new investment in geothermal power projects in the country due to the huge capital requirements and risks associated with geothermal exploration, the country context, and difficult access to commercial loans for project investments.

-The implementation of the community benefit plan is progressing well, thanks to an advance payment provided by the CDCF.
-To date excavation of the livestock water pan has been completed; approximately 500 people and 5,000 livestock are benefiting daily.
-The installation of the 10 km water pipeline from Mpya water tank to Maiella and the community health center is also complete, benefiting about 2,000 households; the construction of the three primary school classrooms at the Oloirowua Primary is near completion and the construction of the three new classrooms at Ngaambani Nursery Schools has started.
-In addition both the road to the school sites and the road to Maiella have been repaired to enable access of construction materials, benefitting 4,000 and 5,000 locals respectively.
-34 skilled and unskilled community youth have been contracted to carry out the class room construction work.
-54 local unemployed youth were hired to construct the water pipeline to Maiella.
+The implementation of the CBP is progressing well, thanks to an advance payment provided by the CDCF and contributions from the KenGen Corporate Social Responsibility Program, working in close collaboration.
+The water pan for livestock has been completed; approximately 500 people and 5,000 livestock are benefiting daily.
+The installation of the 10 km water pipeline from Mpya water tank to Maiella and the community health center is also complete, and benefits about 2,000 households.
+The construction of the three primary school classrooms at the Oloirowua Primary and three new classrooms at Ngaambani Nursery Schools are both near completion.
+30 skilled and unskilled community youth have been contracted to carry out the class room construction work.
+106 local unemployed youth were hired to construct the water pipeline to Maiella.